github/codeql/change-notes/1.22/analysis-javascript.md

 * Method calls are now resolved in more cases, due to improved class hierarchy analysis.
 This may produce more security alerts.

+* Jump-to-definition now resolves calls to their definition in more cases, and supports jumping from a JSDoc type annotation to its definition.

 ## New queries

 | **Query**                                                                 | **Tags**                                                          | **Purpose**                                                                                                                                                                            |